tomo-yoshi/pagespeed-insights-comparison-tool/README.md

    - Select different metrics from the dropdown
    - Adjust histogram range using the min/max inputs
    - Use "Auto Range" to reset to data-driven range
+7. **Statistical Significance**: Review p-values and significance testing when comparing two URLs

+## Statistical Significance Testing

+When comparing performance metrics between two URLs, the application performs statistical significance testing to determine if observed differences are meaningful or could be due to random variation.

+### How It Works

+- **Statistical Test**: Uses Welch's t-test (two-tailed) to compare metric values between URLs
+- **Requirements**: Minimum 2 test samples per URL for valid statistical analysis
+- **Calculation**: Compares means while accounting for different variances and sample sizes

+### Understanding P-Values

+The p-value indicates the probability that the observed difference occurred by chance:

+- **p < 0.001**: Highly significant difference (very strong evidence)
+- **p < 0.01**: Very significant difference (strong evidence)
+- **p < 0.05**: Significant difference (moderate evidence) - commonly used threshold
+- **p < 0.1**: Marginally significant difference (weak evidence)
+- **p ≥ 0.1**: No significant difference (insufficient evidence)

+### Interpretation

+**Significant Results (p < 0.05):**
+- The performance difference is likely real and not due to random variation
+- You can be confident that one URL genuinely performs better/worse than the other
+- Useful for making data-driven decisions about website optimizations

+**Non-Significant Results (p ≥ 0.05):**
+- The observed difference could be due to random variation
+- Cannot confidently conclude that one URL is better than the other
+- Consider running more tests or investigating other factors

+### Recommended Number of Tests

+For accurate statistical significance testing, the number of tests affects the reliability of your results:

+- **Minimum**: 3 tests per URL (basic comparison, limited reliability)
+- **Good**: 5-10 tests per URL (moderate reliability, suitable for most comparisons)
+- **Better**: 10-15 tests per URL (good reliability, recommended for important decisions)
+- **Best**: 15-20 tests per URL (high reliability, ideal for critical performance analysis)

+**Why More Tests Matter:**
+- Reduces impact of random variation and outliers
+- Increases statistical power to detect real differences
+- Provides more stable p-value calculations
+- Gives confidence in your optimization decisions

+**Practical Recommendation**: Start with 10 tests per URL as a good balance between accuracy and testing time (approximately 10-15 minutes per URL).

+### Best Practices

+1. **Sufficient Sample Size**: Use 10+ tests per URL for reliable statistical analysis
+2. **Consistent Conditions**: Test both URLs under similar network/server conditions
+3. **Multiple Metrics**: Check significance across different Core Web Vitals metrics
+4. **Context Matters**: Consider practical significance alongside statistical significance

+### Example Scenarios

+- **Highly Significant (p < 0.001)**: Clear performance winner for optimization decisions
+- **Not Significant (p > 0.1)**: URLs perform similarly; focus on other factors
+- **Marginal (0.05 < p < 0.1)**: Borderline case; consider additional testing

 ## Technical Details